Achille Polonara: Baskonia (2019–2021)

-On August 28, 2019, Polonara signed a two-year deal with Spanish EuroLeague club Kirolbet Baskonia.
+On 28 August 2019, Polonara signed a two-year deal with Spanish EuroLeague club Kirolbet Baskonia.
 He won the Spanish league with Baskonia in the 2019–2020 season.
-On July 3, 2020, Polonara renewed his contract with the Basques.
+On 3 July 2020, Polonara renewed his contract with the Basques.

 Fenerbahçe (2021–2022)

-On June 29, 2021, Polonara signed with Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.
+On 29 June 2021, Polonara signed with Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.
 During the 2021-2022 BSL campaign, he averaged 10 points, 5.7 rebounds and 2 assists per game, helping the team to win the domestic championship.
 Additionally, he posted 7.3 points, 4.3 rebounds and 1.1 assists in 30 EuroLeague appearances.
-On July 20, 2022, Polonara parted ways with the Turkish powerhouse.
+On 20 July 2022, Polonara parted ways with the Turkish powerhouse.

 Anadolu Efes (2022–2023)

-On July 20, 2022, Polonara signed with Anadolu Efes of the Turkish Basketball Super League (BSL) and the EuroLeague.
-On January 7, 2023, Polonara parted ways with the Turkish powerhouse.
+On 20 July 2022, Polonara signed with Anadolu Efes of the Turkish Basketball Super League (BSL) and the EuroLeague.
+On 7 January 2023, Polonara parted ways with the Turkish powerhouse.

-Žalgiris (2023–present)
+Žalgiris Kaunas (2023)

-On January 7, 2023, Polonara signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague for the rest of the season.
+On 7 January 2023, Polonara signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague for the rest of the season.
+On June 15 of the same year, he parted ways with the Lithuanian club.

+Virtus Bologna (2023–2025)

+In July 2023, Polonara signed a two-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA)) and the EuroLeague.
+On 24 September 2023, after having ousted Olimpia Milano in the semifinals, Virtus won its fourth Supercup, and the third in a row, defeating 97–60 Germani Brescia.
+Despite an impressive first half of the season, Virtus ended the EuroLeague regular season at the 10th place, qualifying only for the play-in, where after having defeated 67–64 Anadolu Efes, it lost against Baskonia 89–77, not qualifying for the playoffs.
+Moreover, the Black V placed first during the Italian regular season but, after having knocked out Tortona by 3–2 and Reyer Venezia by 3–1, it lost the third consecutive final against Milan by 3–1.

+In the following season Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
+After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
+They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.

+Dinamo Sassari (2025–present)

+On August 22, 2025, he signed with Dinamo Sassari of the Lega Basket Serie A (LBA).